CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 Within the last decade, multi-frequency FIR polarimetry has accessed for the first time diffuse regions of molecular clouds and the large-scale diffuse ISM.
 These observations have challenged long-held notions about the nature of interstellar grains.
 For instance, the {\it Planck} satellite uncovered regions of sky having 353\,GHz polarization fractions $\gtrsim 20\%$ \citep{Planck_2020_XII}, well in excess of the maxima predicted by pre-{\it Planck} dust models \citep{Draine+Fraisse_2009}.
 Also unexpected was the finding from both {\it Planck} at wavelengths $\nu \leq 353$\,GHz and the BLASTPol balloon telescope between 353 and 1200\,GHz that the polarization fraction is essentially frequency-independent \citep{Planck_Int_XXII,Ashton+etal_2018,planck/2020}.
 Models employing separate populations of silicate and carbonaceous grains generically predict that the ratio of polarized to total intensity changes as the relative contribution of the more polarized silicate-bearing grains to the less polarized hydrocarbon-bearing grains increases toward long wavelengths \citep[e.g.,][]{Draine+Fraisse_2009,Guillet+etal_2018,Draine+Hensley_2020}.
 Although this is consistent with the dichotomy seen in the polarization properties of the respective extinction features, a frequency-dependent FIR polarization fraction is not observed on diffuse lines of sight.

-In the wake of these findings, new types of dust model have emerged. \citet{Guillet+etal_2018} proposed a suite of models with highly elongated grains coming in distinct silicate and carbonaceous varieties.
+New types of dust models have been created to explain these findings. \citet{Guillet+etal_2018} proposed a suite of models with highly elongated grains coming in distinct silicate and carbonaceous varieties.
 However, these different dust species have sufficiently similar FIR emission properties to push the wavelength-dependence of the polarization fraction below current observational limits.
 In contrast, \citet{Draine+Hensley_2020} proposed that the long-held silicate/carbonaceous dichotomy is incorrect and that interstellar dust exists as a comparatively homogeneous composite.
 While both models are consistent with current FIR polarimetry, they have starkly different implications for the lifecycles of dust grains and the extent to which they are homogenized in the diffuse ISM.
 They also make different predictions for measurements of dust polarization at higher frequencies than those accessible by {\it Planck}.

 \pcam has the frequency coverage and sensitivity to discriminate among these models and thus elucidate the nature of interstellar dust.
 Tests of dust composition are best conducted on diffuse sightlines, where complicating factors like line-of-sight temperature gradients can be mitigated.
 We focus here on a nearby translucent cloud in Pyxis, inaccessible to previous experiments lacking the requisite sensitivity, but well-matched to the capabilities of \pcam.
 As demonstrated in Figure~\ref{fig:PyxisPS}, \pcam observations of Pyxis can discriminate among dust models at high frequencies where such comparisons have not yet been possible.